andrtell/notes/chez/misc_chez.md

 "AB 徐恒"
 ```

-1. Your _modern_ terminal sends UTF-8 bytes to Chez Scheme's standard input.
+1. Your _modern_ terminal sends __UTF-8 bytes__ to Chez Scheme's standard input.
-2. The built in __expression-editor__ decodes those bytes on the fly into Unicode code points.
+2. The built in line-editor decodes those bytes on the fly into Unicode code points.
 3. The __reader__ sees the " … " and creates a in memory scheme string.
 4. A textual representation of the string is encoded into UTF-8 and those bytes are sent to your terminal.